contest-framework/server/documentation/configure.md

 }
 ```

-Contest tolerates comments in the JSON file.
+Contest allows comments in the JSON file.